ipython-contrib/jupyter_contrib_nbextensions/src/jupyter_contrib_nbextensions/nbextensions/printview/readme.md

 Parameters
 ----------

-**`nbconvert options`**
-Options to pass to nbconvert.
-Default: `--to html`

-To convert to PDF you can use ` --to pdf`.
+ - **`printview_nbconvert_options`**: Options to pass to nbconvert.
+Default: `--to html` To convert to PDF you can use ` --to pdf`.
-Using `--to pdf --template printviewlatex.tplx` as parameter, using a custom template generates a nice looking PDF document.
+   Using `--to pdf --template printviewlatex.tplx` as the parameter, using a custom template generates a nice looking PDF document.
    **Note**: Converting to PDF requires a Latex installation running on the notebook server.

-**`open a new tab in the browser to display nbconvert output (for `html` and `pdf` only)`** After conversion, open a new tab.
+ - **`printview_open_tab`**: After conversion, open a new tab.
    Only available when converting to html or pdf output format.
+Default true.

 Note
 ----

-If you use matplotlib plots and want to generate a PDF document, it is usefult to have the IPython backend generate high quality pdf versions of plots using this code snippet:
+If you use matplotlib plots and want to generate a PDF document, it is useful to have the IPython backend generate high quality pdf versions of plots using this code snippet:

 ```python